IBM-Bluemix-Docs/DataTransferService/connect-dts-linux-centosrhel-7.md

    ```
    {: pre}

-6. Run a discovery against the iSCSI target host.<br/>
+6. Run a discovery against the iscsi target host.<br/>
    ```
    iscsiadm -m discovery -t sendtargets -p [IP address in StorageLayer]
    ```
    {: pre}

-7. Connect to the iSCSI target host.<br/>
+7. Connect to the iscsi target host.<br/>
    ```
    iscsiadm -m node -T [output from previous command, starting with IQN.] -p [IP address in StorageLayer] -l
    ```
    {: pre}

 8. Restart the iSCSI  service.
-Because `node.startup` is set to automatic in `iscsid.conf`, it automatically logs in to the target host.<br/>
+Because `node.startup` is set to automatic in `iscsid.conf` it automatically logs in to the target host.<br/>
    ```
    systemctl restart iscsi.service
    ```